 For more information about using your CITP research/travel account for business travel, please refer to the University Travel Policy or contact Laura Cummings-Abdo with any questions or concerns.

-Please email Jean to be added to the three CITP room reservation calendars or if you need to find other space on campus for meeting/conference needs.
+Please email Jean to be added to the CITP room reservation calendars or if you need to find other space on campus for meeting/conference needs.

 Telephone and Voicemail